hemansutanty/GithubAnalysis/README.md

 1. Build the war file.(Choose any method of your choice).
 2. Deploy the war.
 4. Start your server(Apache).
-3. Fire up your browser and type http://localhost/GlosbeDictionary.
+3. Fire up your browser and type http://localhost/GithubAnalysis.
-4. Start searching and start learning.
+4. Give your inputs and enjoy.

 ####Thanks and Credits